RiiConnect24/Wii-Guide/_pages/en_US/themes-vwii.md

 {: .notice--warning}

 There are a couple of ways to get the .app files for your vWii system menu, in this guide we'll be using the vWii version of NUSD.

-Open the folder and start NUS Downlaoder.
+Open the folder and launch NUS Downloader.
 Open the menu in NUS Downloader and click the database button, go to System > System Menu and select a version according to your region.
 Here's a table showing which versions corospond to which region.